 Students who wish to continue to work after the last day of fall semester must be either pre-enrolled for Spring Semester in 6 or more units or enrolled for Winter Session in at least 1 1/2 units for the four week session.
 To work after the last day of Spring Semester, students must either be pre-enrolled for the following fall in at least 6 units or registered in a 4 week Summer Session in at least 1 1/2 units or 2 units if enrolled in the 6 week session to work while that summer session is taking place.

-It is the supervisors responsibility to verify enrollment for all students who continue to work from fall into winter session or spring semester.
-If you are unable to verify enrollment, please call our office and we will be happy to assist you.
+It is the supervisor's responsibility to verify enrollment for all students who continue to work from fall into winter session or spring semester.

 Federal Work-Study students must stop working the last day of Spring Semester, or when they run out of their award money, whichever comes first, unless they do new paperwork to transition to department funding.
 They may not continue to work on Federal Work Study funds until they receive a new award letter for the next academic year.
 These award letters are usually not received prior to the beginning of Fall Semester.
 There is generally no summer work study.

-Student employees can only work on-campus, under the direct supervision of a manager, faculty or contract staff member.
-Due to many reasons, including worker‘s compensation and liability issues, students are not allowed to do work for the college at their homes.
+No. Student employees can only work on-campus, under the direct supervision of a manager, faculty or contract staff member.

 All student and hourly employees must be supervised by contract staff, faculty or management.
 Student and hourly employees are not allowed to be supervised by other hourly or student employees.
 Supervisors or their temporary contract employee designee must be available on campus whenever the student or hourly employee is working.